nomemory/andreinc-site/_drafts/2023-07-02-painting-with-circles.md

 # Adding sinusoids

-At this point things will become more interesting.
-If you start suming up sinusoids, new oscillating patterns will appear.
-The more sinusoids we sum-up, the more complex the patterns are going to be.
-If we have enough sinusoids around, we can start "painting" (approximating) real-world shapes.
-Philosophicall speaking, if we have an infinity of sinusoids at our disposal, and with just a little mathematical imagination, we can "draw" the exact everything (*there's a catch to it!*).
-And remember, it all started with the circle; Aristotle was right.
+At this point, things will become more fascinating.
+If you start summing up sinusoids, new oscillating patterns will appear.
+The more sinusoids we sum up, the more complex the patterns will be.
+If we have enough sinusoids around to play, we can start "painting" (approximating) real-world shapes.

+Philosophically speaking, if we have an infinity of sinusoids at our disposal, and with just a little mathematical imagination, we can "draw" exactly everything (*there's a catch to it!*).
+And remember, it all started with the circle; maybe Aristotle was right.

-But, let's take it slowly and sum-up a few sinusoids to see what's happening.
+But let's take it slowly and sum up a few sinusoids to see what's happening.
 Visually speaking, adding two sinusoids is just like adding two "normal" mathematical functions.

 So let's plot two arbitrary selected sinusoids $$y_{1}(x)$$ and $$y_{2}(x)$$, where: